3liz/lizmap-documentation/source/publish/configuration/layer.rst

 Customize the edition form
 --------------------------

-In :menuselection:`Layer Properties --> Attribute Form` and clicking on a field, you can setup the form.
+In :menuselection:`Layer Properties --> Attributes Form` and clicking on a field, you can setup the form.

 To set the editing tools for your layer fields: